woohyunjng/discord.py-components/README.md

 + third-party of discord.py.

 ## Docs
 We are currently making a new docs!
-So you can wait for it or use the old documents ([Gitbook version](https://devkiki7000.gitbook.io/discord-components), [Sphinx Version](https://discord-components.readthedocs.io/en/0.5.2.4
+But you can use ([Gitbook version](https://devkiki7000.gitbook.io/discord-components) (up to date)
-)) (Both outdated)

 ## Install
 ```